-Table 19-6: ExceptionAction enumerated values
+Table 19.7: ExceptionAction enumerated values

 ExceptionAction value Effect ExceptionFail!
 Fail as if the event had no script.
 Failing triggers the next error event in the order of event handling.
 ExceptionIgnore!
 Ignore the error and return as if no error occurred.
 Caution If you are getting a property value or expecting a return value from a function, a second error can occur during the assignment because of mismatched datatypes.
 ExceptionRetry!
 Send the command to the OLE server again (useful if the OLE server was not ready).
+Caution

-Caution If you keep retrying and the failure is caused by an incorrect name or argument, you will set your program into an endless loop.
+ExceptionAction value Effect value If you keep retrying and the failure is caused by an incorrect name or argument, you will set your program into an endless loop.
 You can set up a counter to limit the number of retries.
-ExceptionSubstitute ReturnValue!
-Use the value specified in the ReturnValue argument instead of the value returned by the OLE server (if any) and ignore the error condition.
+ExceptionSubstitu returned by the OLE server (if any) and ignore the error condition.
 You can set up an acceptable return value in an instance variable before you address the OLE server and assign it to the ReturnValue argument in the event script.
 The datatype of ReturnValue is Any, which accommodates all possible datatypes.
 With a valid substitute value, this choice is a safe one if you want to continue the application after the error occurs.